sserdda-liamE/4MB-for-4chan/README.md

 The installer installs Irfanview INI files and a compression batch file to C:\Users\All Users.
 The context menu calls the batch file.

-Context menu will be active on PNG, TIF, TIFF, BMP, JPG, JPEG, JPE, and PSD files
+Context menu will be active on PNG, TIF, TIFF, BMP, JPG, JPEG, JPE, and PSD files.
+Update: Also .WEBP for easy conversion to jpeg for posting.

 Saves compressed images to a special folder in your Pictures directory for easy browsing and clean up.